Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Onkaparinga Hills' median income among taxpayers was $63,301 and average income stood at $71,668 in financial year 2022.
-This compares to Greater Adelaide's figures of $52,592 and $64,886 respectively.
-Based on a 12.83% increase since FY2022, current estimates for Onkaparinga Hills are approximately $71,423 (median) and $80,863 (average) as of September 2025.
+The suburb of Onkaparinga Hills has an income level above the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Onkaparinga Hills is $63,246, with an average income of $71,596.
+These figures compare to those for Greater Adelaide, which are $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since the financial year 2023, estimated incomes as of September 2025 would be approximately $68,812 (median) and $77,896 (average).
 According to Census 2021 income data, household income ranks at the 70th percentile ($2,078 weekly), while personal income sits at the 54th percentile.
-In Onkaparinga Hills, 35.8% of residents fall within the $1,500 - 2,999 income range, mirroring the surrounding region where 31.8% occupy this bracket.
-After housing costs, residents retain 89.1% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 6th decile nationally.
+The earnings profile shows that 35.8% of the population, equating to 937 individuals, fall within the $1,500 - $2,999 income range, mirroring the surrounding region where 31.8% occupy this bracket.
+After accounting for housing costs, residents retain 89.1% of their income, reflecting strong purchasing power and the area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 6th decile.

 Frequently Asked Questions - Income